jaantollander/masters-thesis/content/35_monitoring.md

 *Recent*:
 : New data is typically about recent time intervals, and we more rarely make updates or backfill missing data about old intervals.

-An instance of time series database consist of *time series table* with schema as in table \ref{tab:schema-time-series} and optional *metadata table* with schema as in table \ref{tab:schema-metadata}.
+An instance of time series database consist of *time series table* with schema as in Table \ref{tab:schema-time-series} and optional *metadata table* with schema as in Table \ref{tab:schema-metadata}.
 A separate metadata table reduces data bloat and makes it easier to alter its schema later.
 We can join the metadata table and time series table during queries.

 For the `identifier`, we use *Universally Unique Identifier (UUID)* because it is standardized and has explicit support for namespaces.
-We should use a randomly generated UUID a *namespace* associated with the formatting of the `<target><job_id>` string.
-If the formatting changes, we should change the namespace to avoid collision with identifiers.
-If the namespace is kept secret, the UUID also anonymizes the metadata values associated with time series data.

 For the `timestamp`, we should always use datetime with the *Coordinated Universal Time (UTC)* timezone instead of local timezones to avoid problems with having to convert between different timezones.